STOP Fire video

 - Wear slippers and shoes with a good grip.

-- Be careful of loose-fitting or trailing clothes that may catch or trip you up and cause a fall.
+- Be careful with loose-fitting or trailing clothes that may catch or trip you up.

-- Ensure the side effects of your medication do not increase your chances of having a fall.
+- Be aware that the side effects of some medication may increase the chances of a fall.

-- Drinking alcohol can lead to loss of co-ordination and exaggerate the effects of some medicines, which can increase the risk of falls.
-Avoiding alcohol or reducing the amount you drink can reduce your risk of falling.
+- Consuming alcohol can lead to loss of co-ordination which may increase the risk of falls or accidents.

-- Doing regular activity such as walking or dancing can improve your strength and balance which, in turn, can reduce your risk of having a fall.
+- Doing regular activity such as walking can improve your strength and balance which, in turn, can help reduce your risk of having a fall.

 People can store hazardous goods in garages, cupboards and sheds, unaware of the dangers if they are not handled or stored correctly.
 If the substance is ignitable, corrosive, toxic or reactive, then it is hazardous.
-A large number of household chemicals and materials fit these categories.
+A large number of household chemicals and materials fit these categories, including paint, motor oil, antifreeze, insecticides, herbicides, fungicides, cleaning agents, adhesives, arts and craft materials, aerosol cans and propane cylinders.

 Safe use of hazardous substances: